tsk811/certbot-route53-setup/README.md

 This project uses Visual Studio Code's Dev Containers feature to provide a consistent development environment.
 The container is based on Red Hat's Universal Base Image (UBI 8) and includes all necessary dependencies.

 ### Dev Container Features
-- Red Hat UBI 8 base image
+- Red Hat UBI 8 base image (ARM64/aarch64 architecture)
 - Automatic AWS credentials mounting from host
 - Pre-configured environment variables
 - Automated setup script execution

+### Architecture Support
+The project is configured by default for ARM64 (aarch64) systems.
+For AMD64/x86_64 systems, the setup script will automatically detect and use the appropriate AWS CLI package.

 ## Getting Started